schouffy/gamedev-portfolio/README.md

 This is GNU LGPL, check the LICENSE file.

 Please consider keeping the link to this repository at the bottom of your portfolio, so other people can find and use this template too.
-Of corse it's not mandatory though.
+Of course it's not mandatory though.